 - Storage tanks that come online after April 12, 2013, must have been in compliance by April 15, 2014, or 60 days after startup.
 These vessels are Group 2 tanks.
 (60.5395)

-- These regulations also apply to any new installations or modifications to existing equipment or increase in production.
+- These regulations also apply to any new installations, modifications to existing equipment, or increases in production.

 Alternative Emissions Limit